How to Handle White Mold in Your Crawl Space

 White mold is a species of fungi whose name is derived from its appearance as a white substance.
 White mold is commonly known to have two textures: fuzzy or light and powdery.
 Although textures may differ, the implications of the existence of white mold in your crawl space are still serious.

-The growth and spread of white mold is often the result of elevated levels of moisture and low-to-no airflow.
-That is why white mold can often gather in crawl spaces, especially in Florida where humidity levels are high nearly 9 months out of the year.
+The growth and spread of white mold are often the result of elevated levels of moisture and low-to-no airflow.
+That is why white mold can often gather in crawl spaces, especially in Florida where humidity levels are high nearly nine months out of the year.

 Where Does White Mold Form in Crawl Spaces?

 White mold often forms in one of two places in your crawl space.
 The most common area in which you may find white mold is where the structure of your crawl space meets the soil.
 As rainfall and water gather in the soil and make it damp throughout the year, mold grows as humidity spikes both before and after rainfall.
 Exposed soil is also a common contributor to the growth of white mold.
 Often, this is due to an incomplete or missing vapor barrier.
 The limited airflow and excess moisture in the soil increase humidity levels and allow for mold growth.
 White mold can also commonly form on the floor joists of your crawl space if the conditions are the same.